openSUSE/branding/README.md

 ![Wallpaper](/raw-theme-drop/desktop-1280x1024.jpg)

-#Workflow process
+# Workflow process

 A complete workflow process in available in the master branch README (visible from the home page of the github repository)

-##Important files
+## Important files

-dynamic-wallpaper.xml.in: file is used to create the dynamic wallpaper used by GNOME.
-See gnome/README for more details.
+dynamic-wallpaper.xml.in: file used to create the dynamic wallpaper used by GNOME

-yast/background.png: a reprise of the wallpaper
+xfce.png: splash screen visible during XFCE login

+desktop-\*.svg / .jpg used for wallpapers

-##How to update the wallpaper in the distribution
+## How to update the wallpaper in the distribution

 1. Create openSUSE.tar.gz with make